Cup of Tea Clackamas

 Building a Stronger Online Foundation

-Conrad Lumber Company specializes in decking and fencing materials and is the only factory-direct supplier of treated wood products in the Portland area.
-As the Northwest sales hub for their parent company, Conrad Forest Products—who operate sawmills and treatment plants across the country—Conrad Lumber wanted a digital presence that reflected their local focus and unique offerings.
+Conrad Lumber Co occupies a unique niche.
+They specialize in decking and fencing materials and serve as the only factory-direct supplier of treated wood products in the Portland area.
+As the Northwest sales hub for their parent company, Conrad Forest Products, they needed a digital presence that reflected their specific local focus.

-They approached us to help develop a distinct identity, separate from their parent company.
-Together, we crafted a strategic plan for a robust, information-driven website that showcased their specialized inventory and services.
-The new site was designed with their own branding and built to resonate with both homeowners and contractors across the Pacific Northwest.
+They approached us to help develop a distinct identity separate from the parent corporate entity.
+Together we crafted a strategic plan for a robust information-driven website.
+The new site was designed to showcase their specialized inventory and resonate with both DIY homeowners and professional contractors.

 Visit Site